Zenika/secret-sharing-plateform/README.md

 ## Steps to validate POC

- - [X] Acitvate OIDC authentication method
+ - [X] Activate OIDC authentication method - see above
- - [ ] Create two Users with personal secret store space
+ - [X] Create two Users with personal secret store space - see #1
  - [ ] Edit a policy to grant access to another user to personal space
  - [ ] Validate the listing of user actions and secrets